 - be a senior manager of their organisation - not routinely supply or handle controlled drugs themselves as part of their duties as an employee or officer.
-How to notify us when appointing or changing your accountable officer.
 A group of designated bodies of the same type can jointly nominate and appoint a CDAO.
 Each designated body within the group must notify us of the CDAO.
 Social enterprise organisations (SEOs) and Community Interest Companies (CICs) must appoint a CDAO for locations that the regulations defined as a 'hospital'.
 In other cases they could appoint a lead to ensure controlled drug governance arrangements are in place.
-CDAO notification form How to notify us This form is protected.
+CDAO notification form When and how to tell us about changes to your controlled drugs accountable officer How to notify us This form is protected.
 Contact us at enquiries@cqc.org.uk with your name, role and organisation, and we will email the authorisation code to you.
 Notify us online After you have submitted your completed form, we will email a PDF copy of the form to you containing the information you have submitted.
 If you do not receive this within 48 hours of submitting your form, or you have difficulty accessing or completing the form, please email enquiries@cqc.org.uk.
 When you need to inform us about changes You must use our online form to tell us if you: - appoint a new CDAO (whether permanent or temporary) - re-register with us (when your organisation re-registers with us you will need to submit a new CDAO notification) - remove a CDAO.